xtasysensei/final-year-project/README.md

 This can also be called "_using ansible, scripting and crontabs to automate linux administration_".

 Tools to be used include
-- Running linux system.
+- Running linux system
-- Ansible.
+- Ansible
 - System scripting(bash or python)
 - Crontab